Bitcoin's Predetermined Supply Schedule Explained

 Key Takeaways

-• Predictable Issuance: The creation of new bitcoin follows a fixed schedule coded into the protocol.
+• Predictable Issuance: The release of new bitcoin follows a transparent and unchangeable predetermined schedule.

 What is the Bitcoin Supply Schedule?